beam-campus/ex-esdb-commanded-adapter/sample_app/design_docs/event-storming.md

 - Following the `maybe_<command>.ex` naming convention for command handlers
 - Each event handler updates the aggregate state (`*_to_state.ex`)
 - Projections follow the `<event>_to_<readmodel>.ex` naming pattern
-- Policies are placed in the slice of the command they trigger
+- Policies are placed in the slice of the event that triggers them
 - Business events have meaningful names (PollCreated, VoteCasted) rather than CRUD names